jonathansrinivasan/ViT_paper/README.md

 Advantage compared to CNNs: Better captures local features and long-range dependencies
 Disadvantage compared to CNNs: Less efficient and requires significantly more memory

-*Question: Would MSAs and Convs work together?*
+*Question: Can MSAs and Convs work together?*